jonnlai/language-game/README.md

 2. As a language learner, I want a fun and engaging way to learn.

-   - The game is easy to navigate and use, and it has fun but professional feel to it.
+   - The game is easy to navigate and use, and it has a fun but professional feel to it.

 3. As someone who has been learning their target language for some time already, I want to be able to challenge myself.
-   - The game lets the user to select different themes so that they can challenge themselves and continue expanding their vocabulary.
+   - The game lets the user select different themes so that they can challenge themselves and continue expanding their vocabulary.

 ### Code Validation